Makeve/lemp-students-selenium/7-selenium-testing/index.md

 ### Advanced Selenium Features
 This section covers advanced features of Selenium, such as handling browser interactions, using waits, taking screenshots, and working with multiple windows and frames.

-### Integrating Selenium with CI/CD
-In this section, you will learn how to integrate Selenium with CI/CD pipelines to automate the testing process and ensure continuous integration and deployment.

 ---

 <div style="width: 100%">